hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250519800v2-mole-metadata-extraction-and-validation-in-scientific-papers-using-l.md

 ---
 layout: default
-title: MOLE: Metadata Extraction and Validation in Scientific Papers Using LLMs
+title: "MOLE: Metadata Extraction and Validation in Scientific Papers Using LLMs"
 ---

 # MOLE: Metadata Extraction and Validation in Scientific Papers Using LLMs